Jurassic World: The Ride: Ride description

-Queue
+Queue and pre-show

 Guests enter through the Jurassic World gates and into a series of switchbacks.
 The queue is designed to look like Isla Nublar from the film.
 The queue is covered with posters and billboards explaining the dinosaurs at the park.
-Overhead, video monitors display "Jurassic World Network", the island's TV station which shows Dino facts as well as interviews with characters from the movie.
+Overhead, video monitors display "Jurassic World Network", the island's TV station which plays Dino facts and also interviews with characters from the film.
 As guests approach the loading area, smaller monitors display safety info before guests board their boat.

 Ride

 Each boat is capable of holding 25 people.
-The ride begins by climbing an initial lift hill, and the boats are taken to the Mosasaurus Aquarium Observatory, encountering a Mosasaurus.
-Guests then go to a lush, tropical area, where they find a mother Stegosaurus and her baby and encounter a Parasaurolophus before entering Predator Cove, where the riders see carnage has ensued after the Indominus rex has broken out of its paddock, along with the Tyrannosaurus rex and some Dilophosaurus.
-Riders overhear that the ACU is being called in to round up the escaped dinosaurs, passing by a damaged Gyrosphere and a pair of Compsognathus fighting over a tourist's hat.
-Claire Dearing comes in over a monitor and tries to comfort the riders, but her feed breaks up before riders traverse another lift hill, where they see the "Indominus" itself spying on them through a hole in the nearby wall.
-Owen Grady then patches in and says to not move out of the boat.
-He then sends Blue to help the riders escape.
+The ride begins by climbing the first lift hill and the boats are taken to the Mosasaurus Aquarium Observatory, encountering the Mosasaurus.
+The boats then go into Herbivore Valley, a lush tropical area, where riders meet a mother Stegosaurus and her baby and encounter a Parasaurolophus before entering Predator Cove, where riders see carnage has ensued after the Indominus rex escaped with the other dinosaurs.
+Riders overhear that the ACU (especially Dr. Wu) is being called in to round up the escaped dinosaurs, passing by a damaged Gyrosphere and a pair of Compsognathus/Procompsognathus fighting over a tourist's hat.
+Claire Dearing comes in over a monitor and tries to comfort the riders, but her signal cuts off before riders travel up the second lift hill, where they see the Indominus herself spying on them through a hole in the nearby wall.
+Owen Grady then patches in and advises the riders not to move out of the boat.
+He then sends Blue the Velociraptor help the riders escape.